Drug Possession Defense Attorneys in Dallas

 Defending Clients in Dallas County, Collin County & Tarrant County

 A growing number of critics question whether jail time makes sense for people who are struggling with addiction, or even for recreational users.
 But, addiction or not, that won't matter if the police arrest you for drug possession.
 Generally speaking, whether you are charged with a misdemeanor or felony drug crime depends on the amount and type of drug involved.

 Marijuana: Possession of a very small amount of marijuana is a misdemeanor, while anything above the misdemeanor limit (above four ounces at the time of writing) is a felony.

 Other drugs: Possession of some types of drugs can mean felony drug charges, even for legal drugs like prescription painkillers.
 With cocaine and meth, possessing just a small amount can be a felony.

 And if you're charged with drug possession involving large amounts, you could face possession with intent to sell, distribution, or even drug trafficking.

 Why Call Crain Lewis Brogdon, LLP?

-Defense attorney Chris Lewis has more than 15 years of experience handling drug cases in Texas.
+Dallas drug crime attorney Chris Lewis has more than 15 years of experience handling drug cases in Texas.
 He has handled more than 250 jury trials and achieved numerous dismissals and favorable plea agreements.
-Chris has received an "AV Preeminent" Rating by Martindale-Hubbell, and was named a "Texas Super Lawyer" in Criminal Defense by Texas Monthly in 2013-2016.
+Chris has received an "AV Preeminent" Rating by Martindale-Hubbell and was named a "Texas Super Lawyer" in Criminal Defense by Texas Monthly in 2013-2016.